kelseymalloy/kelseymalloy.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
-description: Description of my research interests.
+description: Description of my research endeavors and interests.
 ---

 Teleconnections describe links between large-scale fluctuations within the climate system and remote surface impacts.
 The overarching goal of my research is to understand <b>predictable</b> climate variability via <b>teleconnections</b>, bridging topics like:
 - dynamical mechanisms describing teleconnections
 - subseasonal-to-seasonal (S2S) predictability and prediction
 - climate risk assessment for high-impact extremes
-<h3></h3>
+<h4></h4>
 Our understanding of teleconnections, is incomplete, and it is unclear how teleconnections and their associated surface impacts might respond in a warming climate.
 I'm interested in developing a comprehensive view on climate processes, links, and impacts with a variety of approaches:
 - hierarchal modeling frameworks
 - statistical models
 - data-driven models

-# Great Plains LLJ Variability & Predictability
+### Great Plains LLJ Variability & Predictability

 The Great Plains low-level jet (LLJ) is an important dynamical mechanism for transporting heat and moisture into the Plains-Midwest during the warm season.
 In Malloy and Kirtman (2020), we assessed current predictability of the Great Plains LLJ and its associated precipitation in a state-of-the-art climate forecast model.
 We found that climate forecast models have problems representing observed variability of the Great Plains LLJ beyond two weeks, which degrades rainfall prediction skill.
 <br><img src="/assets/img/GPLLJ_2.jpg" width="90%"><br>